theowu/theowu.github.io/README.md

 This theme support both [Disqus](http://disqus.com) and [Duoshuo](http://duoshuo.com) as the third party discussion system.

-First, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains) It is deathly simple to sign up and you will get the full power of management system.
+First, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains), otherwise, you will have problems.
+It is deathly simple to sign up and you will get the full power of management system.
 Please give it a try!

-Second, from V1.5, you can easily complete your comment configuration by just adding your **short name** into `_config.yml`:
+Second, thanks to huxpro, from V1.5, you can easily complete your comment configuration by just adding your **short name** into `_config.yml`:

 ```
 duoshuo_username: _your_duoshuo_short_name_